Dataherald/dataherald/docs/api_server.rst

    Provides a response to a user's question based on the provided question request.

-.. method:: evaluate_question(self, evaluation_request: EvaluationRequest) -> Evaluation

-   Evaluates a generated response to a user's question using the provided evaluation request.

 .. method:: connect_database(self, database_connection_request: DatabaseConnectionRequest) -> bool

    Establishes a connection to a database using the provided connection request.